“We grow coffee. You drink coffee. Would you buy your coffee from us?”

 The Mt.
 Meru Coffee Project began selling coffee within the congregations of the Greater Milwaukee Synod (GMS) in 2002, with 50 congregations participating.

-The grinding and order processing operations, staffed mainly by volunteers, is done in the basement of an inner-city church.
+The grinding and order processing operations, staffed mainly by volunteers, is done in the basement of a GMS church.

 The storage and roasting process is currently handled by Imperial Coffee Roasters in Milwaukee.